Bedework/bw-xml/README.md

 ### Release Notes
 #### 4.0.10
 * Update deployer version and javadoc plugin config
+* Load all xml files into one big module - need to figure out how to split them up with dependencies.

+#### 5.0.0
+* Use bedework parent
+* Update library versions

+#### 5.0.1
+* Update library versions